jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 ## New AuxHandshakeData Handshake Message

-If there is a need to send large pieces of data that do not fit into the existing TLS 1.3 handshake messages during handshare (e.g. in case PQ KEM with large public keys, like Classic NcEliece) then the client indicates this with new extension of type aux_data (Figure 7) in the ClientHello message.
+If there is a need to send large pieces of data that do not fit into the existing TLS 1.3 handshake messages during the handshake (e.g. in the case of PQ KEM with large public keys, like Classic McEliece) then the client indicates this with new extension of type aux_data (Figure 7) in the ClientHello message.
 This extension contains no data.